rothgar/awesome-tmux/README.md

 - [tomorrow](https://github.com/edouard-lopez/tmux-tomorrow/): 5 flavors of Tomorrow theme based on specifications from [Tomorrow Theme](https://github.com/chriskempson/tomorrow-theme) (_i.e._ _dark_/_blue_ and _light_).
 - [tmux-kanagawa](https://github.com/Nybkox/tmux-kanagawa): Dark colorscheme inspired by the colors of the famous painting by Katsushika Hokusai.
 - [gruvbox-tmux](https://gitlab.com/motaz-shokry/gruvbox-tmux): A clean Tmux theme that follows the [gruvbox](https://github.com/morhetz/gruvbox) colors
+- [tmux-oasis](https://github.com/uhs-robert/tmux-oasis): Desert theme pack with 12 variants for every color of the rainbow and a dynamic statusline for all tmux modes.

 ## Status Bar